Splice (platform)

-Splice is a cloud-based music creation and collaboration platform founded by Matt Aimonetti and Steve Martocci which includes a sample library, audio plug-ins on a subscription basis, integrates with several digital audio workstations (DAWs).
-Splice Studio sports automated online backup with version control, online and offline collaboration and visualization of the creation process.
-The company also offers Splice, an integrated sample market place.
+Splice is a cloud-based music creation platform founded by Matt Aimonetti and Steve Martocci which includes a sample library, audio plug-ins on a subscription basis, and integration with several digital audio workstations (DAWs).
 The program is available for MacOS, Windows, iOS and Android.

 History

-The site and the MacOS version of Studio was launched in private beta in October 2013.
+The site and the MacOS version of Studio Splice was launched in private beta in October 2013.
 A Windows version was released a few months later and the offer became available to the public in September 2014.
 Splice Studio allows musicians to remotely collaborate through the cloud.
 The technology is compatible with several popular digital audio workstations (DAWs) programs including Ableton Live, Logic Pro X, FL Studio, Garageband, and Studio One.

 Its subscription-based sample marketplace, Splice Sounds, was launched in 2015.

 In 2016, Splice introduced Rent-To-Own, which allowed users to pay a monthly fee to access premium products like synths.
 The model enabled users to put their rental balance toward the ownership cost and own the product outright or move on to a new program without paying the full market price.
 The Rent-To-Own program expanded in 2017 to products like Ozone 8 and Neutron 2, prompting The Verge to proclaim: "Splice is making it much easier to buy expensive music production plugins".

 In 2019, Splice launched its proprietary AI-driven feature Similar Sounds, giving users machine-learning based similarity search across the entire marketplace of audio samples.
 In November, the company introduced a mobile version of its app on iOS and Android.

 In 2020 Splice launched the inaugural Splice Awards, recognizing artists in multiple categories, including "Splice Producer of the Year", "Splice Breakout Artist of the Year", "Splice New Standard", "Best Use of Splice Sounds" and "Best Sound Design".
-The Awards also recognized Splice's "Most Downloaded One Shot", "Most Downloaded Loop", "Most Downloaded Pack & Vocal Pack".
+The Awards also recognized Splice's "Most Downloaded One Shot", "Most Downloaded Loop", and "Most Downloaded Pack & Vocal Pack".

 In June 2021, Splice launched Skills and Connected Instruments with their new Creator Plans.
 In May 2022, Steve Martocci stepped down as CEO and transitioned to the company's executive chairman and chief strategy officer.
 Kakul Srivastava was named Splice's new CEO.

+In March 2023 Splice announced it was closing its Studio collaboration platform.

+In April 2025 Splice acquired British music technology company, Spitfire Audio.